 Try Immersive Roulette at FUN Casino

-Immersive Roulette is Evolution Gaming’s top game on their live dealer platform.
-The game action is beamed from a physical roulette wheel live from…
+Game Facts Immersive Roulette is Evolution Gaming’s top game on their live dealer platform.
+The game action is beamed from a physical roulette wheel…

 Hibbs later worked at NASA’s Jet Propulsion Laboratory (JPL) where he went on to become “the voice of JPL.”
 He was heavily involved in the work behind Explorer 1, the first US satellite to orbit the earth, after Sputnik was launched by the USSR.
 He trained as an astronaut for the Apollo mission, but wasn’t selected to fly.